somerandomsequence/csci-4831-7000-dsp/recitations/happiness.md

 pct.by.year <- aggregate(cbind(HEALTH,HAPPY) ~ YEAR,data=df,FUN=pct.less.than.two)
 {% endhighlight %}

 You can make a scatterplot of these data using ggplot or another tool.
-You might want to plot a single variable over time, or plot health and happyness against each other.
+You might want to plot a single variable over time, or plot health and happiness against each other.

 {% highlight r %}
 ggplot(pct.by.year) + geom_point(aes(x=YEAR,y=HAPPY))